 We will ensure that accountability for speedy and effective justice is placed squarely on the Supreme Court.
 Litigants or lawyers would be able to lodge complaints against delays to an Internal Review System of the Supreme Court.

-Removal of contempt of court provisions

-Contempt of court provisions will be reviewed.

 Making the Supreme Court more accessible

 Given the case load and backlogs, as well as the burdens placed on litigants to approach the Capital from distant states, we believe there is merit in decentralising the Supreme Court.